-If you do not change the code of the method marked as issue, DPA will always show you the highest allocation value from all the runs.
+If you do not change the code of the method marked as issue, DPA will show you the new issue value and the highest issue value among all runs.

 DPA does not show muted and suppressed issues in the list and does not highlight the corresponding code in the editor.

 Currently, it is not possible to view full issue history.

 As Debug and Release builds differ from each other, DPA tracks each solution build configuration separately.
 The Dynamic Program Analysis window shows issues for the currently selected build configuration.

 ETW raises the memory allocation event only after the 100 KB allocation threshold is exceeded.
-Therefore, DPA level of granularity is 100 KB.
+Therefore, DPA's level of granularity is 100 KB.

 Enable DPA during debugging

 During debugging, system assemblies used by your application must provide additional data to the debugger.
 As a result, these assemblies allocate more memory comparing to regular application run.
 The problem is that currently, DPA cannot distinguish these additional allocations from "normal" allocations made by your program.
 This may result in false-positive issues detected by DPA.

 Because of all of the above, DPA is disabled when you debug your solution.
 If you want to enable it in the debugging mode, you should turn on the Enable Dynamic Program Analysis during debugging option in .

 Turn DPA off

 If 'JetBrains ETW Host Service' is running in the system, DPA is turned on by default.
-To disable DPA, click the DPA icon ( or ) in the Rider status bar and choose Disable Dynamic Program Analysis.
+To disable DPA, click the DPA icon ( or ) in the status bar and choose Disable Dynamic Program Analysis.